Dal Pescatore

 Dal Pescatore is a restaurant in Canneto sull'Oglio, Italy, south of the city of Mantua.
-The chefs are Nadia Santini, Giovanni Santini, and Bruna Santini.
+The chefs are Nadia Santini, Giovanni Santini, and Alberto Santini.

 The restaurant was voted 48th best in the world in the Restaurant Top Fifty of 2009.
-It also has three Michelin stars.
+It also has held three Michelin stars since 1996, a record in Italy and the first won by an Italian woman.

-The restaurant is notable for its tortelli stuffed with pumpkin, amaretto, Parmesan, and mostarda.
+The restaurant is notable for its tortelli stuffed with pumpkin, amaretto, Parmesan cheese, and mostarda.